ciri-ethereum/ciri/README.md

 Ethruby
 ===============

-Ethruby project intent to implement full feature set of ethereum in pure ruby, to provide usable cli and ruby library.
+Ethruby project intent to implement full feature set of ethereum in pure ruby, to provide both usable cli and well documented ruby library.

 ### Install